-Due to your age and life-stage, as a young woman with breast cancer, you have unique care needs that differ from older patients.
+Due to your age and life-stage, as a young person with breast cancer, you have unique care needs that differ from older patients.
 Our research shows that, unfortunately, these needs are not always properly addressed.

 We give a care about the needs of young women with breast cancer.

-Rethink Breast Cancer’s guidelines provide information about key issues you may want to discuss with your healthcare providers involved in your breast cancer treatment and care.
+Rethink Breast Cancer’s priorities provide information about key issues you may want to discuss with your healthcare providers involved in your breast cancer treatment and care.
 They are recommendations on the kind of information and support to which you should be given access as a younger woman with breast cancer.

-- Have a full family history taken as soon as possible with respect to inherited cancer risk.
+- Have a full family history taken as soon as possible with respect to cancer risk.
 If appropriate, you should be offered a referral to a genetic specialist for counselling and testing.

 - Be given a full explanation during initial treatment planning about the possible impact of treatment on fertility, including support/resources for contraception and pregnancy after treatment.
 If appropriate, receive options for preserving fertility by a specialist, including information about the chances of success from fertility treatment and the possible impact of delaying breast cancer treatment by the appropriate specialist.